 One North Wales restaurant has brought a community and local food outlets together for a combined social summer extravaganza.

 Back in 2015 the North Wales, based restaurant chain Dylan’s launched an event named ‘Foodslam’ to coincide with The Criccieth Festival.
-The event now in 2018 called ‘The Moveable Feast’ is a combined effort which sees local food, drink and craft producers celebrate provenance coming together for a ‘foodie heaven event’ under the blue summer skies over North Wales.
+The event now called ‘The Moveable Feast’ is a combined effort which sees local food, drink and craft producers celebrate provenance - coming together for a ‘foodie heaven event’ under the blue summer skies over North Wales.

 A music stage showcasing local talent with song, rhyme and poetry, sits just off the pebble beach on a grassy seaside Esplanade which also becomes home for the day to local food and drinks stalls.
 There is plenty of quality choice for Craft ales, local cider, local artisan food producers and so on.

-It has become an attraction for the town of Criccieth, bringing in tourism, filling local hotels, other restaurants and of course Dylan’s themselves on the days leading up to and after the main event.
+It has become an attraction for the town of Criccieth, bringing in tourism, filling local hotels, other restaurants and of course Dylan’s restaurant themselves on the days leading up to and after the main event.